 Stretching and massage restore length to shortened muscles.
-Muscles that are stuck short (i.e. stiff) don't work well.
-This limits joint range of motion and can lead to pinching and jamming sensations around the joint.
+Muscles that are stuck in a short position, or stiff, don't work well.
+Shortness limits joint range of motion and can lead to pinching and jamming sensations around the joint.
 Restoring length helps restore some strength.
 In addition, massage helps move fluid in and waste out of the soft tissues.

 More movement may sound completely counterintuitive and counterproductive.
-However, I know many people experience a reduction in soreness and improved range of motion after light movement sessions.
+However, you can experience a reduction in soreness and improved range of motion after light movement sessions.

-A light movement session doesn't mean you maximum effort contractions.
-Instead, I'm suggesting gentle movement that restores and retains range of motion.
-It means you keep gently moving to maintain range of motion.
+A light movement session doesn't mean you use maximum effort.
+Instead, take gentle movements that restore and retain range of motion.
+Keep gently moving to maintain range of motion.
 This doesn't work for everyone all the time, but many people will find it effective.

 If you consistently ask your body to perform, it will eventually meet your expectations.

-This is the same strategy that works for people who want to acclimate to weeks-long hikes like the PCT.
-First, you start off REAL sore.
-After a few weeks of constant movement, the muscles adapt and no longer get so sore.
+This is the same strategy that works for people who want to acclimate to weeks-long hikes like the Pacific Crest Trail.
+At first, you’ll be sore, then after a few weeks of constant movement, your muscles adapt and no longer get so sore.

 Contractions help the muscles move blood and fluid around.
 It's a big part of circulation in your body!
-If you've got waste products hanging out in your muscles, contracting muscles helps move that out.
-It also keeps your brain talking to the muscle and establishes better communication lines with dormant muscles.
-The more your brain and muscles talk, the more accurate a sense of the muscles you'll have.
+If you've got waste products hanging out in your muscles, contracting your muscles helps move that out.
+It also keeps your brain talking to your muscles and establishes better communication lines with dormant muscles.

-The ability to feel parts of your body is called "proprioception."
-Having good proprioception will improve coordination, strength output, and your quality of life.
+Continued movement also helps with something called proprioception.
+Proprioception is awareness of your body’s position and movements.
+Having good proprioception will improve coordination, strength, and quality of life.
 An extreme example of poor proprioception would be when your leg falls asleep.
 You go to stand up, and you cannot feel or use the leg.

-The positive end of proprioception would be a dancer or other athlete who can accurately track any part of her body in space.
-She wants her right thigh to be at exactly 47 degrees relative to the torso while the left arm is exactly 15 degrees away from the torso and the head tilted slightly back and to the left...
+An example of the benefits of proprioception would be when a dancer or other athlete can accurately track any part of her body in space.
+She wants her right thigh to be at exactly 47 degrees relative to her torso while her left arm is exactly 15 degrees away from her torso and her head is tilted slightly back and to the left... and she can make it happen.
 None of that would be possible without perfect proprioception.
 And that perfect proprioception leads to better performance overall.

-If you aren't an athlete or dancer, you still need to practice feeling and using your muscles so you can learn your limits AND protect yourself when life throws you ice or banana peels on sidewalks.
+If you aren't an athlete or dancer, you still need to practice feeling and using your muscles so you can learn your limits and protect yourself when life throws you icy sidewalks or banana peels.

 Muscle dysfunction of any kind in the hips can cripple your ability to walk.
-Your hips may hurt in a "deep" spot.
+Your hips may hurt in a deep spot.
 Your knees may hurt.
 Your back may hurt.
 Even your feet may hurt.
-The key again is to stay calm and pay close attention to the activities that cause the flare-ups.
+The key again is to stay calm and notice which activities cause the flare-ups.

-Massive soreness can also happen with shoulder, spine, chest, back, ankle, foot, muscles etc. so don't be surprised if you get crippled by new exercises there as well.
+Massive soreness can also happen with shoulder, spine, chest, back, ankle, and foot muscles, so don't be surprised if you get crippled by new exercises there as well.

 As you develop strength and extensibility in your weak, stiff muscles, your body will get less sore and more functional.
 As you improve proprioception, your muscles and overall coordination will improve.

 You start doing corrective exercises to improve hip mobility.
 One day you decide to do more hip flexor strengthening exercises.
-The next day you find your low back is KILLING you.
-You feel pinching and jamming in the front of your hip.
+The next day you find your lower back is killing you.
+Plus, you feel pinching and jamming in the front of your hip.
 You can barely walk because of the pain.

 In this example, your already short, strong hip flexors yank your pelvis into anterior tilt.
 That puts your lower back into end range hyperextension.

-Your high anterior thigh muscles (hip flexors) can trap your low back into too much concave curvature.
+Your high anterior thigh muscles (hip flexors) can trap your lower back into too much concave curvature, causing pain.

-That doesn’t mean you broke your back or that you suddenly grew a stenosis (which wouldn’t matter anyway based on studies like this).
-It means your muscles are forcing your low back into a position it doesn't want to be stuck in.
-Sure, your spine should be able to go there, but it doesn't want to be stuck in end-range extension all day.
+That doesn’t mean you broke your back or that you suddenly grew a stenosis (which wouldn’t matter anyway based on studies like this, in the journal Osteoarthritis and Cartilage).
+It means your muscles are forcing your lower back into a position it doesn't want to be stuck in.
+Sure, your spine should be able to go there, but it doesn't want to be stuck in end range extension all day.

-Training your hip flexors to shorten, positions your body parts poorly.
-You are now getting a warning signal in the back.
+Training your hip flexors to shorten positions your body parts poorly.
+You are now getting a warning signal in your back.
 This is a normal function of your body's warning systems.
 It's not a sign of damage.